LonelyUlmo/CS457_Project/SOW.md

 ## Scope:
 Inclusions:
-- [List the specific tasks, features, or components that will be included in the project.]
+- Two clients will be able to connect to a server host.
+- Clients will be able to engage in a game of Othello.

 Exclusions:
 - [List any tasks, features, or components that will not be included in the project.]